-285 condo units sold on the day the listing was signed, 897 sold in one day, 1,200 in 2 days and 987 in 3 days.
-It would be fair to guess that at least 285, and very possibly just over 1000 units were sold without review of the Status Certificate.
+202 condo units sold on the day the listing was signed, 594 sold in one day, 878 in 2 days and 820 in 3 days.
+It would be fair to guess that at least 202, and very possibly nearly 2,500 units were sold without review of the Status Certificate.

 The following factors affect our real estate market.

-Bank of Canada increased the key interest rate twice in 2017 - on July 12, to 0.75%, and on September 6 to 1%.
-Prime rate, which was 2.7% since July 2015, was increased at the beginning of August to 2.95%, and at the beginning of November to 3.2%.
-Interest rates which have been very low for a number of years, keeping the real cost of purchasing a house, townhouse, condo apartment or loft reasonable.
-On January 1, 2018, a new minimum qualifying rate is required for all mortgages, including the ones where the down payment is 20% or greater.
-Buyers have to qualify for a five-year benchmark Bank of Canada rate, or the contractual mortgage rate plus 2%, whichever is greater.
+Bank of Canada increased the key interest rate three times in 2018 - on January 17, to 1.25%, on July 11, to 1.50%, and on October 24 to 1.75%.
+Interest rates have been very low for a number of years, keeping the real cost of purchasing a house, townhouse, condo apartment or loft reasonable.
+On January 1, 2018, a new minimum qualifying rate was required for all mortgages, including the ones where the down payment is 20% or greater.
+Buyers have now to qualify for a five-year benchmark Bank of Canada rate, or the contractual mortgage rate plus 2%, whichever is greater.
 In the recent past only insured mortgages (where down payment was under 20%) were subjected to "stress test".

 Change in mortgage lending rules in the recent past reduced the amount of loan for which the first time buyers with low down payment would qualify.
 Most recently introduced change requires a down payment of 10% for the amount of mortgage over $500,000.
 Buyers need to have 5% down for the first $500,000 and additional 10% of the loan sum above that amount.